 The leadership development activities of the Corporation extend beyond the leadership level and the Corporation is committed to developing careers and future leaders at all levels.
-In 2020, the Corporation rolled out a competency model to identify core and complementary leadership competencies required of its top leadership.
+The Corporation applies a competency model to identify core and complementary leadership qualities required of its top leadership.
 This competency model cascades down through other levels of the organization and will allow for defined succession planning throughout the key roles in the organization.
-The use of this competency model was further enhanced in 2021 with the development and, in early 2022, launch of a company-wide talent management system that will allow for structured goal setting, individual development plans, regular review and follow-up on progress against those plans.
+The use of this competency model was further enhanced in 2022 with the launch of a company-wide talent management system that will allow for structured goal setting, individual development plans, regular review and follow-up on progress against those plans.
 The Corporation also regularly conducts talent management review sessions in conjunction with performance reviews and identifies high performing individuals and leadership staffing needs in the organization.
 This is periodically supplemented with challenging work assignments, secondments to subsidiaries and individualized development and awareness building tools, such as career coaching, mentorship, specialized educational and 360° reviews.